 One serving of this thanksgiving herb stuffing won't be enough.
-Made with french bread, onion, celery and fresh herbs, it will be a family favorite year after year.
-It's an easy recipe anyone can follow.
+Made with french bread, onion, celery, butter and fresh herbs, it will be a family favorite year after year.
+You will love how soft and fluffy this stuffing is, it's bursting with flavor!

 This recipe was first published on 11/16/2020.

-Stuffing is my favorite Thanksgiving side dish (besides dessert, ahem, cranberry cheesecake bars).
-And I could eat serving after serving of this herb stuffing.
+Stuffing is my favorite Thanksgiving side dish (besides dessert, ahem, cranberry cheesecake bars and pumpkin pie bars).
+I could eat serving after serving of this herb stuffing, actually I could forgo the entire Thanksgiving dinner and just eat this stuffing.

 It's a simple recipe, with just a handful of ingredients.
-Onions, celery and garlic are your main vegetables.
-For the herbs I like to use a fresh bundle of thyme, sage and rosemary.
+Onions, celery and garlic are the main vegetables.
+For the herbs I like to use a fresh thyme, sage and rosemary.
+Since you'll have fresh herbs on hand you can make these cloverleaf dinner rolls (hint - it's frozen rolls!).

 This stuffing is made without eggs.
 And cooked outside of your turkey.
 If you need a good turkey recipe, I love this spatchcock turkey because it saves on time and oven space.
-And I always serve this stuffing with mashed potatoes.
+And I always serve this stuffing with mashed potatoes (loaded mashed potatoes if you want decadence).

 For dessert, serve this pumpkin swirl cheesecake.